 The mission of the Society, “Striving to be the international multidisciplinary leader in the advancement of pediatric sedation by promoting safe, high quality care, innovative research and quality professional education” remains unchanged.
 However, nothing in health care remains the same and as a professional society, we must acknowledge the challenges and stressors facing us all.
-Despite our social distancing, our BOD and committee chairs are diligently moving forward with our new strategic plan, which has been revised to reflect changes needed during this time.
+Our BOD and committee chairs have diligently moved forward with our updated strategic plan, which includes many wonderful initiatives.
 The Education, Membership, Research, Quality and Nursing and Allied Health committees have been charged with implementing the strategic plan and all interested members are welcome to participate.
 As a Society, we are committed to innovation in order to meet our individual and institutional member needs.
 Please reach out to us at [email protected] with questions and concerns or to volunteer to serve.
 The list of committees is available in the Members Section.

 Anne Stormorken, MD